kamrik/IntroText/README.md

 - [Why the International Date Line Looks So Stupid](https://www.youtube.com/watch?v=cpKuBlvef6A) by RealLifeLore
 - [The longitude problem: history's deadliest riddle](https://www.youtube.com/watch?v=3mHC-Pf8-dU)
 - [About Time Documentary 1962](https://www.youtube.com/watch?v=e__emnxC2Gc)

+## Keyboard shortcuts
+Shortcuts I frequently use:
+- Ctrl-C (copy)
+- Ctrl-V (paste)
+- Ctrl-Z (undo)

+Shortcuts I would like to start using:
+- Ctrl-A (select all)
+- Win-D (show desktop)
+- Super-Hyper-Meta-F (I don’t even have such keys, but it sounds impressive)

 ## Search Experiments
 Try searching for the word "line"